Grilling vs broiling: Which is the Best for you?

 V. 5 Great Ideas for Broiling Food

-3. Char vegetables: Veggies like eggplant, zucchini, and red peppers will all char to perfection under a broiler
+3. Char Vegetables: Veggies like eggplant, zucchini, and red peppers will all char to perfection under a broiler

 VI.
 Conclusion